 With Class II rapids, the stretch of the Yampa River that runs right through downtown Steamboat is perfect for kayaking.
 It's not quite as ideal for stand up paddleboarding, but there are several areas within easy driving distance that have calmer, flatter waters.
 Rich Weiss Park, River Creek Park, and Fetcher Pond are excellent options, or people can drive about 40 minutes to Pearl or Steamboat Lake.
 All of these locations are also well-suited to kayaking in a more relaxed setting.

-Those who need kayak or stand up paddleboard rentals, lessons, or tours can check out the outfitters in Steamboat.
-Family-owned and operated Backdoor Sports offers rental equipment at unbeatable prices.
-The staff also knows the area better than anyone, so people should be sure to ask for tips on where they should head with their paddleboard or kayak.
+Those who need kayak or stand-up paddleboard rentals, lessons, or tours can check out the outfitters in Steamboat.
+Family-owned and -operated Backdoor Sports offers rental equipment at unbeatable prices.
+The staff also knows the area better than anyone, so visitors should be sure to ask for tips on where they should head with their paddleboard or kayak.
 For a one-stop-shop, outdoor enthusiasts can check out Mountain Sports Kayak School.
 The company offers rentals, tours, and lessons for all experience levels.